Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Conclusion

 \section{Conclusion}

 Sparse-attention algorithms speed up each decode step but can hurt end-to-end efficiency because information loss during sparse decoding leads to repeated generation and longer outputs.
-We identify this problem as ``Lil'', quantify redundancy with compression ratio, and propose \algo\ to stop decoding when information loss exceeds information gain. \algo\ reduces unnecessary token generation without harming output quality.
+We have identified this problem as ``Lil,'' quantified redundancy with compression ratio, and proposed \algo\ to stop decoding when information loss exceeds information gain. \algo\ reduces unnecessary token generation without harming output quality.
 Beyond sparse decoding, \algo\ can also be applied to general cases of prolonged Chain-of-Thought (CoT) generation.
-In future work, we plan to study \algo\ on the prolonged CoT, which often arises from flawed reasoning patterns rather than the information loss and reconstruction characteristic of the Lil problem.
+In future work, we plan to study \algo\ on prolonged CoT, which often arises from flawed reasoning patterns rather than the information-loss-and-reconstruction characteristic of the Lil problem.